StarRocks/starrocks/docs/administration/sr_operator.md

-# Deploy and Manage StarRocks on Kubernetes with StarRocks Operator
+# Deploy StarRocks with Operator

 This topic introduces how to use the StarRocks Operator to automate the deployment and management of a StarRocks cluster on a Kubernetes cluster.